Audio-Injector/stereo-and-zero/README.md

 ```
 This script will update your firmware firstly (by running rpi-update) and then alter your /boot/config.txt file to add the device tree to load (dtoverlay=audioinjector-wm8731-audio).

-3.Reboot to force the correct device tree to load.
+3. Reboot to force the correct device tree to load.

 # Mixer settings
 Turn up the manual volume control knobs on the card - to a desired level !